NaveenKumar-Y/GCP_terraform_CI-CD/README.md

 # GCP_terraform_CI-CD
-This repo has tasks to create a GCP compute instance using terraform and spin up the Postgresql server in that Instance.
+This repo has tasks to create a GCP compute instance using Terraform and spin up the Postgresql server in that Instance.
 Using Azure Devops and GitHub Actions for CI/CD process.
+DOCS -  [Azure Devops pipeline](https://github.com/Naveen-Yerravarpau-Modak/Tachyons-Gratis-Tasks_Naveen/tree/main/Task-1_CI-CD-Terraform#build-pipeline) and [Github actions](https://github.com/Naveen-Yerravarpau-Modak/Tachyons-Gratis-Tasks_Naveen/tree/main/Task-1_CI-CD-Terraform#terraform-ci-using-github-actions))

 ## Tasks: